History In Ink® Historical Autographs

 Black served until his resigned on September 17, 1971, following a debilitating stroke.
 He died just eight days later on September 25, 1971.

-This card is in extra fine condition.
+This card has a sticker in the blank upper left corner of the address side showing that it was previously authenticated by a third-party authenticator.
+Otherwise it is in extra fine condition.
 Justice Black has penned and signed it in black fountain pen.

-Click here to see more Supreme Court items.
+Click here to see other Supreme Court items

 home | presidents | supreme court | american history | world history | contact us